Clipy/Sauce/README.md

 ### `NSNotification.Name.SauceSelectedKeyboardInputSourceChanged`
 `SauceSelectedKeyboardInputSourceChanged` is different from `kTISNotifySelectedKeyboardInputSourceChanged` and is notified only when the input source id has changed.
 Since it is filtered and notified, please do not use it for the same purpose as normal `kTISNotifySelectedKeyboardInputSourceChanged`.

+### `NSNotification.Name.SauceSelectedKeyboardKeyCodesChanged`
+By using this Notification, can detect when the setting changes with the same keyboard layout, when the input source changes from QWERTY to Dvorak, and so on.